hunterlong/stripe_implementation/README.md

 - Limited on the performance of the Stripe API.
 Hopefully there's no rate limiting.
 If the Stripe API is offline for some reason, then this API would only return errors.
 I do not recommend keeping any payment information (except confirmations ID's) on the server.
 Leaving all customer information on Stripe is P.C.I compliant.
 - I would not cache any Stripe request.
 - I would add `limit` as a URL query to limit the amount of customer payment records from Stripe. (only show 20 at a time)
+- I would also like to add a custom `Error` type that contains better errors messages and status codes based on Stripe response.